dentarg/auth0-blog/_posts/2017-03-23-jwt-brute-forcing-hs256-is-possible.markdown

 ## Conclusion

 JSON Web Tokens (JWTs) are lightweight and can easily be used across platforms and languages.
-They are a clever way to authenticate & authorize modern applications.
+They are a clever way to pass signed or encrypted information between applications.
 There are several [JWT libraries](https://jwt.io/#libraries-io) available for signing and verifying the tokens.

-We have also been able to show that brute forcing of HS256 JWTs is possible, especially when used with small secret key sizes.
-Great caution should be taken while signing and validating your JSON Web tokens!
+We have also been able to show that brute forcing of HS256 JWTs is certainly possible, especially when used with short secret keys.
+Unfortunately, this is a limitation of most shared-key approaches.
+Weak keys can usually be broken by brute force even for the best cryptographic hashes if they are short enough.
+The only real mitigation to these attacks is using hashing algorithms designed to be slow, such as [bcrypt](https://en.wikipedia.org/wiki/Bcrypt), or long keys.
+However, the use cases for which JWT was conceived usually require fast creation and validation, which makes strong keys the only real solution.
+As a rule of thumb, make sure to pick a shared-key as long as the length of the hash.
+For HS256 that would be a 256-bit key (or 32 bytes).
+Alternatively, make use of RS256 or public-key based signing algorithms and rely on specialized tools to create the keys.